 John Chiang was elected on November 4, 2014 as California’s 33rd State Treasurer.
 As the State’s banker, he oversees a bank that processes trillions of dollars in transactions every year.
 One of his top priorities is to conduct the State’s business in the most transparent manner possible.

-The Treasurer sells California’s bonds, invests its money and manages its cash.
-In addition, the Treasurer manages financing authorities that help provide good-paying jobs, better schools, improved transportation, quality health care, more affordable housing and a cleaner environment.
-And the Treasurer handles those duties while sitting on the governing boards of the nation’s two largest public pension funds – the California Public Employees’ Retirement System and the California State Teachers’ Retirement System.
+Chiang sells California’s bonds, invests the State’s money and manages its cash.
+In addition, he manages financing authorities that help provide good-paying jobs, better schools, improved transportation, quality health care, more affordable housing and a cleaner environment.
+He handles those duties while sitting on the governing boards of the nation’s two largest public pension funds – the California Public Employees’ Retirement System (CalPERS) and the California State Teachers’ Retirement System (CalSTRS).

 Prior to being elected Treasurer, Chiang served from 2007 through 2014 as State Controller, during which time he:

 - Took steps during the Great Recession to preserve cash to meet obligations to education and bond holders.
 His cash management decisions – which included delaying payments and issuing IOUs -- were cited as instrumental in keeping the State’s credit rating from plunging into junk status, which saved taxpayers millions of dollars.

 - Worked to ensure the fiscal solvency of the State’s pension plans, and was a leader in pension and corporate governance reform.
 He proposed a plan to address the unfunded liability of providing health and dental benefits for state retirees, and successfully sponsored legislation requiring all State pension systems to adopt disclosure policies regarding board members and placement agents.
 He also has sponsored bills to curb pension-spiking, require placement agents to register as lobbyists, and require CalPERS and CalSTRS board members to file more campaign contribution disclosure reports.